 The IPA’s contribution to the album highlights the IPA’s ambitious gender and ethnic diversity targets for the advertising industry, and the initiatives in place to help the industry reach them.

 By 2020, we hope to see 40% of leadership roles in advertising held by women, and 15% held by individuals from a BAME background.
-To help achieve these goals the IPA have a number of Diversity projects including:
+To help achieve these goals the IPA has a number of Diversity projects including:

 Says Leila Siddiqi, Head of Diversity, IPA: “We are delighted to have contributed to the Vote100 commemorative book to be celebrating everything that women have achieved over the past 100 years.
 Putting diversity and equality at the heart of our industry is vital to our collective continued success.
 Advertising has grown into one of the most important industries to the UK economy, and in order for this to continue into the next 100 years it is crucial that we continue to drive equality at all levels.”